redbear/Duo/docs/windows_driver_installation_guide.md

 ## <span id="install-duo-application-usb-driver">Install Duo Application USB Driver</span>

 After your Duo boots-up to run system firmware, it will appear as USB comport device on your computer.
-The device name is **"Duo with WiFi and BLE"**.
+The device name is **"Duo Serial"** or **"Duo with WiFi and BLE"**.

 ### Windows XP / 7

-* [Download](https://github.com/redbear/Duo/raw/master/driver/windows/duo_win_driver.zip) the Windows driver and unzip the file.
-It is fine to unzip this as a default into your 'Downloads' folder.
+* Download the [Windows driver installer](https://github.com/redbear/Duo/raw/master/driver/windows/particle_drivers_6.1.0.75.exe) or the [ZIP file](https://github.com/redbear/Duo/raw/master/driver/windows/windows-device-drivers.zip).
+For the Duo running the system firmware v0.2.4 or below, please download the [deprecated ZIP file](https://github.com/redbear/Duo/raw/master/driver/windows/deprecated/duo_win_driver.zip).

+* If you are using the Windows driver installer, just double click on the `.exe` to install the driver.
+If you are using the ZIP file, unzip it and work through the following steps.

 * Navigate to "Control Panel > Hardware and Sound > Device Manager" and double-click on your Duo device under "Other Devices".